Virtual homology of limit groups and profinite rigidity of direct products: Preliminaries

 \begin{prop} Let $G$ be a finitely generated residually-(locally indicable and amenable) group.
 Then $\b(G)\leq b_1(G)-1$. \end{prop} From here, we introduce a new (virtual homology)-type invariant. \begin{defn} Let $G$ be a finitely generated group.
 We define its {\it first $L^2$-difference} by $\d(G)=b_1(G)-\b(G)$ and its {\it virtual $L^2$-difference} by \end{defn}

 By \Cref{BettiAnd}, for residually-(amenable and locally indicable) groups, $\d(G)\geq 1$.
-Interestingly, the boundedness of $\vd(G)$ relates the pro-$p$ recognition of being residually soluble (as we explain in \Cref{solubleinvariant}).
-During \Cref{virtual_Bettis}, we show that this property is very particular (at least, among limit groups, it is only satisfied by free and surface groups).
+In \Cref{virtual_Bettis}, we show that this property is very particular (at least, among limit groups, it is only satisfied by free and surface groups).
 For this aim, we finish this section by giving two estimations of $\d$ in the context of cyclic group hierarchies.

 \begin{lemma} Consider two finitely generated torsion-free groups $G_1$ and $G_2$ with elements $a_1\in G_1$ and $a_2\in G_2$ that generate isomorphic groups $\lan a_1\ran\cong \lan a_2\ran$.
 Denote by $G$ the corresponding amalgamated product $G_1*_{a_1=a_2}G_2$.
 Then In particular, if $G$ is residually-(amenable and locally indicable), then $\d(G)\geq \d(G_1).$ \end{lemma} Before the proof we note that, developing on the above, given a subgroup $H\leq G$ of a torsion-free group satisfying the Atiyah conjecture, it can be seen that $\D_{\Q H}$ is naturally embedded in $\D_{\Q G}$ and that, in particular, $b_i^{(2)}(H)=\dim_{\D_{\Q H}} H_i(H; \D_{\Q H})=\dim_{\D_{\Q G}} H_i(G; \D_{\Q G}).$